|Nutritional Guidelines (per serving)|

 On the table, by the fire, you would often find true Irish stew, a regular meal of common people.
 It's always made with lamb, onions, and potatoes (of course), no questions asked.
 After that, variations abound.
 Most people add carrots, and it's not unusual to also find parsnips, peas, turnips, and/or celery.

 In this recipe which appears in The Frugal Gourmet on Our Immigrant Ancestors by Jeff Smith, onions, carrots, and potatoes round out the hearty dish.
-Make this stew the day before because it is even better reheated.

 - 1/2 pound bacon (thickly sliced, diced)